 Interest Income Recognition.
-Interest income, adjusted for amortization of premium and accretion of discount, is recorded on an accrual basis.
-When securities are determined to be non-income producing, the Company ceases accruing interest and writes off any previously accrued interest.
+Interest income, including amortization of premium and accretion of discount, is recorded on an accrual basis.
+When accrued interest is determined to not be recoverable, the Company ceases accruing interest and writes off any previously accrued interest.
 Securities are deemed to be non-income producing if, on their last interest or dividend date, no cash was paid or no cash or in-kind dividends were declared.
-These write-offs are recorded as a debit to interest income.
-During the twelve months ended December 31, 2012, and December 31, 2011, the Company earned \$322,561 and \$233,001, respectively, in interest on U.S. government securities, senior secured debt, participation agreements, subordinated secured debt, non-convertible promissory notes and interest-bearing accounts.
-During the twelve months December 31, 2012, and December 31, 2011, the Company recorded, on a net basis, \$235,806 and \$368,479, respectively, of bridge note interest.
+These write-offs are reversed through interest income.
+During the twelve months ended December 31, 2013, and December 31, 2012, the Company earned \$323,121 and \$322,561, respectively, in interest on U.S. government securities, senior secured debt, participation agreements, subordinated secured debt, non-convertible promissory notes and interest-bearing accounts.
+During the twelve months ended December 31, 2013, and December 31, 2012, the Company recorded, on a net basis, \$67,781 and \$235,806, respectively, of bridge note interest.
+The total for the twelve months ended December 31, 2013, includes a partial write-off of previously accrued bridge note interest of \$218,213.
 The total for the twelve months ended December 31, 2012, includes a partial write-off of previously accrued bridge note interest of \$200,583, which was recognized in the second quarter of 2012, offset by \$236,238 of interest recognized in the third quarter upon conversion of this investment.
-During the twelve months ended December 31, 2012, and December 31, 2011, the Company earned \$107,586 and \$81,113, respectively, on rental income from the sublet of our office space at 420 Florence Street, Palo Alto, CA.
+During the twelve months ended December 31, 2013, and December 31, 2012, the Company earned \$80,000 and \$107,586, respectively, on rental income from the sublet of our office space at 420 Florence Street, Palo Alto, CA.

 Loan Fees.
 Loan fees received in connection with our venture debt investments are deferred.
 The unearned fee income is accreted into income based on the effective interest method over the life of the investment.
+Total loan fees accreted into investment income were \$46,242, \$56,274 and \$20,173 for the years ended December 31, 2013, 2012 and 2011, respectively.

 Call Options.
 The Company writes covered call options on publicly traded securities with the intention of earning option premiums.
 Option premiums may increase the Company's realized gains and, therefore, may help increase distributable income, but may limit the realized gains on the security.
 When a Company writes (sells) an option, an amount equal to the premium received by the Company is recorded in the Consolidated Statements of Assets and Liabilities as a liability.
 The amount of the liability is subsequently marked-to-market to reflect the current market value of the option written.
 When an option expires, the Company realizes a gain on the option to the extent of the premiums received.
-Premiums received from writing options that are exercised or closed are added to or offset against the proceeds or amount paid on the transaction to determine the realized gain or loss.
-At December 31, 2012, the Company had 50,000 shares of NeoPhotonics Corporation and 150,000 shares of Solazyme, Inc., covered by call option contracts.
+Premiums received from writing options that are exercised or closed are added to the proceeds or offset against the amount paid on the transaction to determine the realized gain or loss.
+At December 31, 2013, and December 31, 2012, the Company had 150,000 shares of Solazyme, Inc., covered by call option contracts.
 In the event these contracts are exercised, the Company would be required to deliver those shares to the counterparty.
-See "Note 13.
-Subsequent Events."
+At December 31, 2012, the Company had 50,000 shares of NeoPhotonics Corporation covered by call option contracts.